Caitlin Foord: Arsenal (2020–present)

 On 24 January 2020, Foord left Sydney FC to sign for FA WSL club Arsenal, becoming the fifth Australian to move to the league during the 2019–20 season.
 She made her debut for the club on 23 February 2020, scoring in a 2–0 FA Cup victory over second division club Lewes.
 The following week, Foord made her second appearance, this time playing the full 90 minutes as Arsenal lost the 2020 FA Women's League Cup Final against Chelsea on 29 February.

 During the 2020–21 season, Foord scored a brace against Tottenham Hotspur helping lift Arsenal to a 6–1 win.

 In June 2023, Foord signed a new contract with the club.
 She gained her 100th appearance for Arsenal against Bristol City on 22 October 2023.

 Foord kicked her first four goal haul for Arsenal during the club's 2024–25 UEFA Women's Champions League qualifier game against Rangers in September 2024, which they won 6-0.
 She was named Arsenal's player of the month for both September 2024 and October 2024.
 Foord also won the club-wide goal of the month for October 2024.
 On 6 February 2025, Foord made her 150th appearance for Arsenal in their narrow 1–2 loss to Manchester City in the Women's League Cup semi-final.
 She scored her 50th goal for the club against Liverpool on 22 March 2025.
 On 24 May 2025, Foord was part of the team that defeated Barcelona 1–0 to claim the 2024–25 UEFA Women's Champions League trophy.

+Foord kicked the winning goal in the 2026 FIFA Women's Champions Cup final on 1 February in Arsenal's 3–2 victory over South American champions, Corinthians.
+She made her 200th appearance for Arsenal against Brighton & Hove Albion on 6 May 2026.

+On 11 June 2026, Foord signed a new 2-year deal with the club.